pyscript/docs/docs/user-guide/filesystem.md

     Access to the device's local filesystem **is only available in Chromium based browsers**.

-    Firefox and Safari do not support this capability, and so it is not available to PyScript running in these browsers.
+    Firefox and Safari do not support this capability (yet), and so it is not available to PyScript running in these browsers.

 ## The in-browser filesystem